Physics 101: Semi-Truck Braking

 A Semi-Truck’s Stopping Distance

 The total stopping distance is the distance your vehicle travels from the time you press the brake until the vehicle stops.
-Think of this in the situation where you have to immediately stop because there is some kind of hazard in the road.
+Think of this in a situation where you have to immediately stop because there is some kind of hazard in the road.
 The total stopping distance is made up of three parts:

 - Perception Distance: This is the distance a vehicle travels from the time a driver sees a hazard until the brain recognizes it.